 As well as presenting a cast of neurodiverse characters, the book is full of original ideas, not least around time travel.
 There is also an environmental theme, with the future being meat and carbon-free.
 However, despite these strengths and some enjoyable moments in the story, overall, I found the book didn’t quite come together.
 The plot took a long time to get going.
 The inciting incident is near the start of the book but the real action doesn’t get going until three-quarters of the way through – in between there is a lot of build-up, and sometimes this can feel repetitive and even confusing.
 It has some brilliant moments of action, but they don’t always stitch together well.
 At times, I found it hard to follow, and the style veers more towards that of a screenplay.
 And I felt like the environmental link was a missed opportunity – although it is referenced, it is more of an add on than integral to the story.

-For this reason, I would think carefully about how and why I would share this book with a class.
+For this reason, I would think carefully about how and why I would share The Infinite with a class.
 It is rich in character study, and it has some fantastic opportunities to think about language (a couple of the characters speak in verse and Elle is obsessed with palindromes ).
 But it can be hard to follow, and this may put some readers off.

 You can listen to an Interview with Patience Agbabi In the Reading Corner